Olga-steblyk/UX220Assignment2/items/experience_2.md

 **4. What was your favourite memory of it?**
 <br />
-I enjoyed going to get food with a few of my friend after work, usually sushi or Kripsy Kream donuts.
+I enjoyed going to get food with a few of my friend after work, usually Sushi or Kripsy Kream donuts.

 **5. What didn't you enjoy about it?**
 <br />